 Starting points for every journalist

 1. Understand your own values.
 Identify what matters most to you, and reconnect with why you chose to work in the media.
-Use the Schwartz values map to identify your five most and five least important values.
+Use the values map to identify your five most and five least important values.
 Notice when your work feels aligned with your values, and when it feels in tension.
+This awareness is the foundation for everything else.
+Tool 1 in the next section can help with this too.

 2. Make values-aware framing choices.
 Where you have editorial freedom – and most journalists have some – notice which values you default to and consider alternatives.
+For example, perhaps include economic data where relevant without making it the frame.
 Choose language thoughtfully: "residents" rather than "taxpayers", "people affected" rather than "locals caught up in".
+Balance institutional voices with those most directly affected.

 3. Notice patterns.
 Track which pitches get accepted and rejected.
 Notice which frames your editors favour.
 This awareness helps you navigate your context more effectively.

 5. Be transparent in whatever ways are within your reach.
-In your social media bio, newsletter, your 'about' page – name the values that shape your approach.
+In your social media bio, your newsletter, your 'about' page, or in direct conversation with sources and audiences – name the values that shape your approach.
 You do not need organisational permission to be honest about your own practice.

 6. Find others.
 Colleagues in your newsroom or professional network might be wrestling with the same questions – connecting with each other helps.